Art Glass Perfume Bottle ‘Marrakech’ By Peter Layton

 At 17 cms tall it is sizeable enough to hold its own on a mantel or side table, or amongst a collection of treasured art glass perfume bottles.

 N.B.
-Each perfume bottle is unique and personally signed by Peter Layton, as with all of his work.
+Each art glass perfume bottle is unique and personally signed by Peter Layton, as with all of his work.